Linux-statt-Windows/telegram-kicklist/README.md

 ----

 - Stability-improvements(some kind of unicode problems seem to be there)
-- Get rid of to much regex in the remove_shit() function to remove strange caracters from the telegram-cli output
+- Get rid of too much regex in the remove_shit() function to remove strange characters from the telegram-cli output

 License